Can IBS and Diabetes Be Related?

 - Is it medication-related?
 A discussion about medication adjustment or switch to a different medication.

 - Do sugar alcohols cause it?
-A referral request for a registered dietitian (RD,) for the patient to discuss healthy eating for blood sugar control, without sugar alcohols.
+A referral request can be put in for a registered dietitian (RD) for the patient to discuss healthy eating for blood sugar control, without sugar alcohols.

 - Is it IBS?
 Antidiarrheal medications may be prescribed by your physician, as may be a fiber supplement and an increase in fiber intake.
 In rare cases for severe IBS, prescription medications can be prescribed to decrease bowel spasms, thus reducing bowel frequency.

 At the end of the day, there are numerous IBS medications that can help ease your IBS symptoms.